Hello and welcome to my blog…Deb’s Adventures in Academia…aka Debsadac.

 I read all of her books and decided to delve into the actual history surrounding the medieval period through non fiction.
 This led me to Alison Weir and other authors of non fiction and of differing periods, from Henry I and the sinking of the White Ship in 1120 to Elizabeth I’s demise in 1603.
 This 500 year piece of history has therefore kept me engaged and absorbed since then and it was only in 2007 that I decided to add academic structure and a sense of purpose to my reading, by embarking on a degree with the OU.

 Something I discovered during my OU studies (amongst other things) was that I had a very keen interest in learning about the history of medicine.
 Unfortunately the OU didn’t have any further modules in this after A218, so I decided to take the plunge and go to study in a brick University in 2017.

 So this blog was started as a retrospective look at the OU modules I took for my degree, a kind of aide memoire for myself really as I felt the journey was too precious to be forgotten about.
 It then became an account of the trials and tribulations of doing an MA as an extra mature student at Leeds.
-And from 2020 it will be about my ongoing voyage into the further unknown, as I continue along my current undertaking – returning to my classicist roots and studying for an MA in Classical Studies, once more with the Open University.
+And from 2020 it became about my ongoing voyage into the further unknown, as I continue along my current undertaking – returning to my classicist roots and studying for an MA in Classical Studies, once more with the Open University.

 To boldly go!